- Visited: October 2019

 The drive from Salt Lake City to Moab is around 4 hours.

-What to do: Moab is perfectly situated to explore Arches National Park, Canyonlands National Park and Dead Horse Point State Park.
+Moab is perfectly situated to explore Arches National Park, Canyonlands National Park and Dead Horse Point State Park.
 Having a week in Moab meant we could explore each of the parks but also have time to chill out and read, eat, drink, sleep!
 You could definitely spend less time there and still explore all the parks.
 We were only spending on average about 4-5 hours in the parks per day.
 You could also spend way longer than a week.
-There are tons of hikes and activities that we didn’t do, arches we didn’t visit.
+There are tons of hikes and activities that we didn’t do and arches we didn’t visit.

 These parks are perfect for all ages and abilities.
 There are more difficult, strenuous hikes for those who are fitter or able-bodied.
 But there’s plenty to do for little ones or those who are unable to hike far.
 There were lots of ‘drive, get out and admire the beautiful view/arch/canyon, drive to the next spot’ opportunities.